Dock Ellis: Minor league career (1964–1968)

 While Ellis attended LAHC, various Major League Baseball teams attempted to sign him to a professional contract, but as he heard the Pittsburgh Pirates gave out signing bonuses of $60,000, he held out until the Pirates made him an offer.
 He was arrested for stealing a car, and given probation.
 Brewer, working as a scout for the Pirates, signed Ellis to the Pirates; as a result of the arrest, the Pirates offered Ellis $500 a month and a $2,500 signing bonus.

 Ellis played for the Batavia Pirates of the Class A New York–Pennsylvania League in 1964.
 The next season, he played for the Kinston Eagles of the Class A Carolina League and the Columbus Jets of the Class AAA International League.
-Ellis pitched in an exhibition game for the Pirates against the Cleveland Indians in July, receiving the win.
+Ellis pitched in an exhibition game for the Pirates against the Cleveland Indians in July, earning the win.
 After the season, the Pirates added Ellis to their 40-man roster.

 In 1966, Ellis played for the Asheville Tourists of the Class AA Southern League, pitching to a 10–9 win–loss record, a 2.77 earned run average (ERA), and an All-Star Game appearance.
 The Pirates called Ellis up to the majors near the end of the season, but the team did not use him in a game that year.

 Ellis started the 1967 season with Columbus.
 He believed that he was not on the major league club because the Pirates already had a number of African American players; he felt that the team did not want to alienate white fans.
 Ellis was sent down to the Macon Peaches of the Southern League, which Ellis believed was because of the length of his hair.
 Ellis said that he was promoted back to Columbus after shaving his head.
 He had a 2–0 win–loss record with Macon and a 5–7 record with Columbus.

 During his minor league career, Ellis once chased a heckler in the stands with a baseball bat.
 He also used pills when he pitched, specifically the amphetamines Benzedrine and Dexamyl.
 Stressed by the pressure of his "can't-miss" status as a prospect, Ellis became addicted.
 He later said that he never pitched a game without using amphetamines.
 He eventually needed 70 to 85 mg per game, or between five and twelve capsules, depending on their strength.
 Ellis acknowledged that he began to use cocaine in the late 1960s.

 Ellis held out from the Pirates in February 1968; he came to terms with the team in March.
 The Pirates optioned Ellis to Columbus, who moved Ellis from the starting rotation to the bullpen.
 At Columbus, Ellis credited his work with manager Johnny Pesky and pitching coach Harvey Haddix for improving his performance.